Akhashcs24/victor/DEPLOYMENT.md

 ### **Limitations:**
 - ⚠️ App only runs when browser is open
 - ⚠️ Chrome may pause background tabs
-- ⚠️ No 24/7 automated trading
+- ⚠️ No 24/7 background processing

 ---